Ashesi University: Academics and recognition

-Ashesi offers a four-year bachelors programme grounded in a multidisciplinary core curriculum, featuring majors in business administration, management information systems, computer science, electrical and electronic engineering, computer engineering and mechanical engineering.
-It runs Ashesi Innovation Experience, a two-week programme which exposes students between the ages of 15 and 19 to Leadership, Entrepreneurship, Robotics, Creativity and Engineering basics to help prepare them for transitioning into college, and oversees the curriculum development for the Next Generation Cocoa Youth Programme.
+Ashesi offers a four-year bachelor program grounded in a multidisciplinary core curriculum, featuring majors in business administration, management information systems, computer science, electrical and electronic engineering, computer engineering, mechanical engineering and LLB in law with public policy It runs Ashesi Innovation Experience, a two-week program which exposes students between the ages of 15 and 19 to Leadership, Entrepreneurship, Robotics, Creativity and Engineering basics to help prepare them for transitioning into college, and oversees the curriculum development for the Next Generation Cocoa Youth Programme.

 In 2012, the university was ranked by PwC as the seventh most respected organisation in Ghana, becoming the first university to make the list.
 Ashesi's president, Patrick Awuah, was also ranked the 4th Most Respected CEO in Ghana.
 It was ranked as one of Ghana's 50 Best Places to work by Ghanaian consulting firm Goodman AMC in 2015; it was again the only university on the list.
 Also in that year, Ashesi's president was ranked by Fortune as one of the World's 50 Greatest Leaders.
 In 2017, Ashesi was awarded the World Innovation Summit in Education Prize, one of the world's biggest prizes in education, for its impact on higher education in Africa.
 In 2020, Ashesi University ranked first in Ghana, ninth in Africa, and in the world's top 400 in the Global Times Higher Education University Impact Rankings.

+In 2024, Ashesi launched an LLB in law with public policy program after receiving approval from the Ghana Tertiary Education Commission (GTEC) and the Ghana General Legal Council (GLC).